 SCE respectfully disagrees with these alleged violations, as the notification framework is based around ensuring that, whenever possible, customers who are de-energized receive warning.
 The customers in scope for these high-threat events were never de-energized, and, therefore, SCE was not required to provide advance notice to them or report lack of notice as a "notification failure" in the post-event report.
 Indeed, the Commission's advance notification timing is tied to de-energization times.
-By definition, there can be no missed advance notifications that SCE had provided to these customers before the period of concern began would be viewed by the Commission as "false communications" because de-energization never occurred.58 Subsequently in D.21-06-034, the Commission directed IOUs to "make every attempt" to send cancellation notices when the IOU removes from scope customers that had been sent a notice of potential de-energization and characterized this situation as a type of false communication that needs to be reported.59
+By definition, there can be no missed advance notices for high-threat events where there is no de-energization time.
+Moreover, any advance notifications that SCE had provided to these customers before the period of concern began would be viewed by the Commission as "false communications" because de-energization never occurred.
+Subsequently in D.21-06-034, the Commission directed IOUs to "make every attempt" to send cancellation notices when the IOU removes from scope customers that had been sent a notice of potential de-energization and characterized this situation as a type of false communication that needs to be reported.
+Sentence of potential de-energization and characterized this situation as a type of false communication that needs to be reported.